weilyu/tab-504-checker/readme.md

    If you no longer need the extension, you can remove it by clicking the "Remove" button next to the extension's name.

+## Changing the Check Interval

+To change the interval at which the extension checks for "504" errors:

+1. Open the `background.js` file in a text editor.
+2. Locate the line with the `setInterval` function:

+   setInterval(checkTabs, 10000);

+3. Change `10000` (10,000 milliseconds) to your desired interval in milliseconds.
+For example, to check every 5 seconds, change it to:

+   setInterval(checkTabs, 5000);

+4. Save the changes and reload the extension in Chrome:

+   - Go to `chrome://extensions/`.
+   - Find the Tab 504 Checker extension and click the "Reload" button (circular arrow icon).

 ## Files

 - **manifest.json:** The manifest file that defines the extension's permissions and background script.